At Duke Kunshan University you’ll develop the skills you need to have a rewarding career and make a difference in the world.

 GRE scores: Ask Educational Testing Service to send an official copy of the scores to Duke Kunshan University using institution code 7554.
 Any one of the department codes is acceptable.
 Be sure to alert us if the name on your application is different from the name on your score report.

 The scores must not be more than five years old from Aug.
 1 of the application year.
-For example, if you submit your application between August 2019 and January 2020, your score report must be dated Aug.
-1, 2014, or later.
+For example, if you submit your application between August 2023 and May 2024, your score report must be dated Auguest 1, 2018, or later.
 We do not accept expired scores, personal copies of scores, or attested or notarized score reports.

 Duke Kunshan University requires three recommendation letters in support of your application.
 Your recommenders must submit their letters of recommendation electronically via the online recommendation system.